tobilg/marathon-event-bus-client/README.md

 ### Handler functions

 The custom event handler functions can be configured by setting a map object as `handlers` property during the instantiation.
 Each map object's property represents a event handling function.
-The property name needs to match on of the Marathon event types from above.
+The property name needs to match on of the Marathon event types from the [list of known Marathon events](#known-marathon-events).

 This is an example `handlers` map object: